 In This Webinar

 - Focus on Promoting rights

 Cathy brings 35 years of experience with strong project management, data, quality assurance, and training skills.
 These skills are match by her ability to meld local experiences with a national perspective.

 Katherine Dunbar leads CQL Accreditation initiatives, providing leadership for staff, creating resources, and building relationships.
 Katherine has decades of experience in the field, holding various leadership positions and overseeing hundreds of people in multiple states.EMAIL ME

 Donna Loveland is the Associate Executive Director of Quality and Compliance at Arc of Onondaga, where she oversees all quality, compliance, staff development, and HIPAA activities.
 Donna has 22 years of experience in the human services field.
 She has been a CQL Certified Trainer since 2014.

 The Arc Putnam New York

 Pepi Diaz-Salazar is the Director of Quality Outcomes at The Arc Putnam New York.
-She has worked to make a difference in the lives of people with disabilities since 1992.
-She has worked at the Arc Putnam since 1998.
-In 2012 she became a CQL certified trainer.
-Since then she has created systems and developed trainings to enhance POM supports through-out the agency.
-She has been integrally involved in the DSP Core Competencies and in the development of Frontline Supervisory trainings at the Arc of Putnam.
+She has worked to make a difference in the lives of people with disabilities since 1992 and has worked at the Arc Putnam since 1998.
+In 2012, she became a CQL Certified Trainer.